What Happens If You Witness A Crime In Singapore? 4 Things To Do

 If the crime you witness involves immediate danger to someone’s life or is a serious crime like violent crime or child abuse, it is vital to contact the police immediately.
 In Singapore, the emergency number is 999.

-When you make the call, try to remain as calm as possible and provide precise information to help the police respond effectively.
+When you make the call, try to remain calm and provide precise information to help the police respond effectively.
 This includes the exact location of the incident, a description of the parties involved, and the nature of the crime.

 Follow any instructions given by the police operator, as this guidance is crucial for managing the situation until law enforcement arrives.